 Brazilian Picanha Steak

-Even though you probably won’t find picanha steak on the shelves, any good butcher or meat counter can hook you up.
+You might not find picanha at your local supermarket, but any good butcher or meat counter can hook you up.
 The cut is worth seeking out, because it’s cheaper than strip steak, ribeyes and other premium steaks, and it has a distinctively rich, satisfying beef flavor.
+The most notable characteristic of the cut is a thick top layer of fat (it will add flavor during the cooking process, but never fully render out).

 3 to 4 pounds picanha beef (top sirloin cap)